 Adaptive Technologies Center

-For further information and assistance with the devices contact Disability Resources at the Center for Student Success at email@example.com or (440) 775-5588.
+For further information and assistance with the devices contact the Office of Disability and Access at ODA@oberlin.edu or (440) 775-5588.

 Art Library elevator access